Links vs orange

 • A sitewide link.

-If you have tried contacting the website’s administrator and they won’t follow your nofollow request, it’s best to disavow the link.
+If you have tried contacting the website’s administrator and they won’t respond to your nofollow request, it’s best to disavow the link.

 You should attempt to remove links that are listed on web directories or bookmarking sites.